-Master of Business and Project Management: Re-accreditation 18 Jun 2015
+Master of Project Management and Business (formerly Master of Business and Project Management): Re-accreditation 18 Jun 2015

 Renewal of course accreditation

 Report on renewal of accreditation of three higher education courses of study offered by Asia Pacific International College Pty Ltd

 A delegate of TEQSA has renewed the accreditation, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), of the following higher education courses of study offered by Asia Pacific International College Pty Ltd for a period of four years until 18 June 2019:

 - Graduate Diploma of Project Management

 TEQSA has, under subsection 53(1) of the TEQSA Act, imposed one condition on the accreditation of the above courses of study.

 APIC is required by 31 March 2016 and 31 March 2017 to provide a report to TEQSA for the previous academic year for the Graduate Certificate in Project Management, the Graduate Diploma in Project Management and the Masters of Business and Project Management, with student data that includes:

 The data must be presented in a way that compares cohorts in Sydney and Melbourne, mode of study (face-to-face or online delivery), as well as comparing those international students admitted using IELTS testing with 'other forms of testing'.
 The two data reports must be accompanied by a review of the data and any management response which may be required.